 The show also points out grass clippings or sand will also do the job – if you don’t have any spare carpet!.

-‘Strawberry plants don’t need much room to thrive.
-So they’re perfect for the smallest of outdoor spaces’ Alan explains.
-Before he goes on to pot up a strawberry pot. showing you don’t even need a garden to grow strawberries
+'Strawberry plants don't need much room to thrive.
+So they're perfect for small gardens,' Alan explains.
+He goes on to pot up a strawberry pot. showing you don't even need a garden to grow strawberries.

 Speaking of the benefits of gardening Alan says, 'What's become clear over these past few weeks is the healing properties of getting you hands mucky and watching something grow.'

 It's this very sentiment that inspired his new Grow Your Own At Home show.

 Grow Your Own At Home with Alan Titchmarsh airs every Monday evening on ITV at 8.30pm.